 Our History

-Established in 1923 by a small group of women, the Junior League of Minneapolis is a volunteer organization committed to the philosophy of community service.
+Established in 1923 by a small group of women, The Junior League of Minneapolis is a volunteer organization committed to the philosophy of community service.
 This spirit of social concern and community action prevails throughout our history.
-While the issues and our society may have changed significantly since our inaugural year, the commitment and dedication of the women who volunteer in the Junior League of Minneapolis has remained the same.
+While the issues and our society may have changed significantly since our inaugural year, the commitment and dedication of the women who volunteer in The Junior League of Minneapolis has remained the same.

 In our 100 years of service, our history has remained rich and our impact in the community is meaningful.
 The community projects established by the Junior League of Minneapolis have been diverse and far-reaching.
 Please visit our historical list of projects to learn more about the breadth of our community impact.